romland/wurm-cinematics/README.md

 This is a few years after that fact and I recall there being a site with documentation accompanying this mod, ~~sadly it's nowhere to be found~~ it can now be found [here](https://github.com/romland/wurm-cinematics-site).

-Examples are on GitHub [here](https://github.com/romland/wurm-cinematics-docs/tree/main/examples) Repository the examples and templates are [here](https://github.com/romland/wurm-cinematics-docs)
+Examples are on GitHub [here](https://github.com/romland/wurm-cinematics-docs/tree/main/examples), its repository (together with templates) are [here](https://github.com/romland/wurm-cinematics-docs)

 *Note: I do not know whether this mod works on latest version of Wurm Unlimited.
 In general, though, pretty small patches are needed for upgrades.*